LoginRadius/engineering-portal/content/blog/environment-variables-in-golang/index.md

 ## Conclusion

 Using environment variables is an excellent way to handle configuration in our application.
-Overall, it provides you with easy configuration, better security, multiple deploy environments and fewer production mistakes.
+Overall, it provides you with easy configuration, better security, multiple deployment environments and fewer production mistakes.

 Now you can manage environment variables in your go application, and You can found the complete code used in this tutorial on our [Github Repo](https://github.com/LoginRadius/engineering-blog-samples/tree/master/GoLang/EnvironmentVariables)